hitsave-io/xyz/client/docs/guides/getting_started.md

 long-running functions, and avoid manually saving intermediate results to persistent disk storage.

-For a concrete example, imagine you are ingesting a large dataset through an ETL pipeline.
+For example, imagine you are ingesting a large dataset through an ETL pipeline.
 Instead of using Python's native file API to save the state of your dataset to your local machine at each step, you can instead use `@memo` to persist the dataset to a managed local cache, as